sjgknight/creds-hugo-research-group/content/post/empowering-learners-for-the-age-of-ai/index.md

 ---
-title: "   Empowering Learners for the Age of AI"
+title: "Empowering Learners for the Age of AI"
 subtitle: Centre researchers take part in a conference on Empowering Learners for the Age of AI
 date: 2021-01-17T10:14:10.752Z